kmahon37/plex-dvr-waker/README.md

 ### Custom Plex Installations <a name="cmdline-custom"></a>
 If you have a custom Plex installation, such as if you installed Plex under a different user/service account, then you may need to specify the `--database` option when running commands.
 With this option, you will need to specify the full path and file name to your database file in the custom location (ie: `--database="C:\My Custom Folder\custom2\com.plexapp.plugins.library.db"`).

 By default, Plex DVR Waker tries to load Plex's local application data storage path from the registry (`Computer\HKEY_CURRENT_USER\Software\Plex, Inc.\Plex Media Server\LocalAppDataPath`) if it exists (Note: This is controlled via an Advanced setting in Plex under "Settings > General").
 Otherwise, Plex DVR Waker will fallback onto Plex's default local application data storage path (`%LOCALAPPDATA%` which usually corresponds to `C:\Users\<USER_NAME>\AppData\Local\`).
-Once the storage path is identified, it then tries to find the Plex library database under that folder (`...\Plex Media Server\Plug-in Support\Databases\com.plexapp.plugins.library.db`).
+Once the storage path is identified, it then tries to find the Plex library database file under that folder (`...\Plex Media Server\Plug-in Support\Databases\com.plexapp.plugins.library.db`).

 ## Troubleshooting